 Thought is rarely given to how a deaf person or person with hearing loss can communicate in the event of a lift breaking down.
 Typically, the only way for a trapped person to communicate is by the intercom.

-Consider installing alternative methods, such as SMS or a wall-mounted textphone.
+Consider installing alternative methods, such as lifts with a video intercom system connected to a remote sign language interpreting service.
 If this isn’t possible, display instructions so the trapped person knows what to do and how long they may be waiting.

 Contact us